AEPForGTE/ILLOD/README.md

 - The first function generates a modified version of the requirements data by replacing some terms with their corresponding abbreviations.
 By default, the main routine replaces 100 long forms with abbreviations.
 This value can be changed by modifying the NUM_OF_REPLACEMENTS variable in main.py.
 Note that only values between 0 and 400 are allowed.

-- The 3rd function runs the ten fold validation function with the NUM_OF_REPLACEMENTS parameter to evaluate the performance of ILLOD on the modified requirements data.
+- The second function runs the ten fold validation function with the NUM_OF_REPLACEMENTS parameter to evaluate the performance of ILLOD on the modified requirements data.

 - Finally, the third function checks whether an additional file for AEP detection is stored in the